- 2kg very firm, pale green or white cabbage (any leathery outer leaves removed), cored

-Thoroughly wash a large tub or bowl (mine was the size of a small washing- up bowl), then rinse with boiling water from the kettle.
+Thoroughly wash a large tub or bowl (we used on the size of a small washing-up bowl), then rinse with boiling water from the kettle.
 Make sure that your hands, and everything else coming into contact with the cabbage, are very clean.
 It’s wise to use a container that will comfortably fit the softened cabbage, allowing several inches of room at the top to avoid overflow.

 Shred the cabbage thinly – a food processor makes light work of this.
 Layer the cabbage and the salt in the tub or bowl.
 Massage the salt into the cabbage for 5 mins, wait 5 mins, then repeat.
 You should end up with a much-reduced volume of cabbage sitting in its own brine.
 Mix in the caraway seeds and the peppercorns.

 Cover the surface of the cabbage entirely with a sheet of cling film, then press out all the air bubbles from below.
 Weigh the cabbage down using a couple of heavy plates, or other weights that fit your bowl, and cover as much of the cabbage as possible.
 The level of the brine will rise to cover the cabbage a little.
-Cover the tub with its lid (or more cling film) and leave in a dark place at a cool room temperature (about 18-20C) for at least 5 days.
-It will be ready to eat after 5 days, but for maximum flavour leave the cabbage to ferment for anywhere between 2-6 weeks (or until the bubbling subsides).
+Cover the tub and leave in a dark place at a cool room temperature (about 18-20C) for at least five days.
+It will be ready to eat after five days, but for maximum flavour leave the cabbage to ferment for anywhere between 2-6 weeks (or until the bubbling subsides).

 The cabbage will become increasingly sour the longer it’s fermented, so taste it now and again.
-When you like the flavour, transfer it to smaller sterilised jars and keep it in the fridge for up to 6 months.
+When you like the flavour, transfer it to smaller sterilised jars.
+Will keep in the fridge for up to six months.